-- Plan to lead a 10-15 minutes early, so you arrive on time
+- Plan to leave 10-15 minutes early, so you arrive on time

 - Look professional and dress in an appropriate manner

 - Turn off your cell phone

 Be confident, but let the interviewer start the dialogue.
 Send a positive message with your body language.
 Check out an article on interview body language here.